The Psychoactive Properties of Nutmeg Plus 5 Benefits

 If you’d like to understand more about anticholinergic side effects, read my article entitled, How Medications Inadvertently Cause Memory Problems.

-Excessive amounts of nutmeg like those promoted on TikTok videos that have gone viral can lead to fatalities.
-Don’t be stupid.
+Excessive amounts of nutmeg like those promoted on those old TikTok videos (that went viral) can lead to fatalities.
+Don’t be irresponsible.
 Even though the challenge started in 2020, there are people still tripping off of nutmeg!
 It so disturbs me.

 The effect of epinephrine on anyone’s nervous system can be very dangerous to youngsters, especially in combination with antidepressants and other psychoactive medications!